Cosumnes River: Name

 The Cosumnes River is thought to have been named as the Mokelumne and Tuolumne rivers were, using the "-umne" suffix meaning "people of".
 The prefix is derived from the Miwok word "kosum" meaning "salmon".
 Chinook Salmon runs are rarely, if ever, seen above Rancho Murieta as a result of diversions in the area.

 Many locals pronounce the river's name /k@n'suːmnəs/, inserting an "n" where there is none in the first syllable.
 Given the etymological similarity between "Cosumnes," on the one hand, and "Tuolumne" and "Mokelumne" on the other (see next paragraph), a case can be made that the most accurate historical pronunciation is "kasumme," since the "n" is essentially silent in the pronunciation of both "Tuolumne" and Mokelumne," and there is no "s" or "z" sound at the end of those names.
-An older pronunciation common among Central Valley locals is /k@n'suːməs/), which includes the epenthetic [n] in the first syllable, omits the initial [n] of the final syllable (as in "Molelumne" and "Tuolumne"), has the expected value for the letter in an open syllable (created by the omission of the last [n]), and uses a final [s] rather than a [z].
+An older pronunciation common among Central Valley locals is /k@n'suːməs/), which includes the epenthetic [n] in the first syllable, omits the initial [n] of the final syllable (as in "Mokelumne" and "Tuolumne"), has the expected value for the letter in an open syllable (created by the omission of the last [n]), and uses a final [s] rather than a [z].

 Cosumnes River College, a two-year community college located in the southern part of Sacramento, California is named after the river being located only a few miles off campus.
 CRC's mascot is the Hawk due to the number of hawks that inhabit the river area.